Meal Prep

 How to start meal prepping

-Step 1: Plan your meals
+Plan your meals

-Step 2: Make a consolidated shopping list
+Make a consolidated shopping list

-A single shopping trip with everything you need eliminates midweek grocery runs.
+A single grocery shopping trip with everything you need eliminates midweek runs.
 Group items by store section so shopping is efficient.
 Fond generates this automatically from your meal plan.

-Step 3: Batch cook strategically
+Batch cook strategically

 Cook the things that take the longest first.
 While a protein roasts in the oven, cook grains on the stovetop and blanch vegetables.
 Layer your cooking to use all burners and the oven simultaneously.
+For a deeper look at this approach, see our batch cooking guide.

-Step 4: Store properly
+Store properly

 Best foods for meal prep